 The school has also ensured that areas where students and faculty will be in place for more than fifteen minutes (classrooms, common learning areas and lunch, for example) are arranged so that people are distanced at least six feet apart.
 If a classroom cannot safely accommodate all students in a class, some students will access the class virtually from an adult-supervised, socially distanced shared learning space on a rotational basis.
-During passing times, pickups, and drop offs, faculty will also ensure that students do not congregate but rather move directly to their designated learning spaces.
+During passing times, pickups, and drop offs, faculty ensure that students do not congregate but rather move directly to their designated learning spaces.

-Staff will monitor morning drop-off and afternoon pick-up to ensure that students do not congregate but rather move directly to their learning spaces or transportation.
-Staff will also monitor distancing and mask compliance while students wait for temperature scans before entering the building.
+Staff monitor morning drop-off and afternoon pick-up to ensure that students do not congregate but rather move directly to their learning spaces or transportation.
+Staff also monitor distancing and mask compliance while students wait for temperature scans before entering the building.

 If students have their BSM Hour as their first or last class of the day, they are welcome—and encouraged—to respectively arrive on campus late or leave early.

-The after school environment at BSM will be more structured than in years past.
+The after school environment at BSM is more structured than in years past.
 Students who stay on campus after school hours must be 1) involved in an after school activity or sport, or 2) seeking academic support from a teacher.
 All other students must leave campus no later than 5 p.m.
 Students will be required to be in an assigned area and seated physically distanced from other students.